theonjs/theon/README.md

 > Because writting API clients should be fast and elegant.
 Because using API clients should be simple and fun.

-theon is a dependency-free, [featured](#features), [pluggable](#middleware) and [declarative](#tutorial) JavaScript library to design and create domain-specific and fluent programmatic API clients and SDKs in node.js and browsers to interact with one or multiple HTTP layers.
+theon is a dependency-free, [featured](#features), [pluggable](#middleware) and [declarative](#tutorial) JavaScript library to design and create domain-specific and fluent programmatic API clients and SDKs in node.js and browsers which interacts with one or multiple HTTP layers.

 It was designed to be extremely extensible via to its built-in hierarchical [middleware layer](#middleware), which supports high-level [plugins](#plugins), observer [hooks](#hooks), [validators](#validators) and traffic [interceptors](#interceptors).